ianmackenzie/elm-geometry/CONTRIBUTING.md

 is the (very simple) Sublime Text project file I use for editing OpenSolid code.
-I create an `opensolid` directory, place the project file in it, check out all OpenSolid repositories as subdirectories, then open the project file in Sublime Text so I can edit all of my checked-out OpenSolid repositories at once; the resulting directory structure looks like
+I create an `opensolid` directory, place the project file in it, check out all OpenSolid repositories as subdirectories, then open the project file in Sublime Text so I can edit all of my checked-out OpenSolid repositories at once.
+The resulting directory structure looks like:

 ```
 opensolid
 ├── opensolid.sublime-project
 ├── geometry
+│   ├── .git
 │   ├── README.md
-│   ├── .git
 │   ├── src
 │   ├── ...
 ├── svg
+│   ├── .git
 │   ├── README.md
-│   ├── .git
 │   ├── src
 │   ├── ...
 ```